isabella232/partner-center-pr.pl-pl/partner-center/announcements/2020-november.md

 ### <a name="next-steps"></a>Następne kroki

-Udostępnij te informacje wszystkim odpowiednim kontaktom w twojej organizacji.
+Udostępnij te informacje wszystkim odpowiednim kontaktom w organizacji.

 ________________

-## <a name="microsoft-teams-rooms-premium-sku-launch"></a><a name="5"></a>Microsoft Teams Rooms — wersja Premium Uruchamianie sku
+## <a name="microsoft-teams-rooms-premium-sku-launch"></a><a name="5"></a>Microsoft Teams Rooms — wersja Premium Uruchamianie SKU

 ### <a name="categories"></a>Kategorie